 When to respond to online reviews

 Businesses, products, even doctors are reviewed online now.
-Everyone has license to be a critic is one way to look at it.
+Everyone has a license to be a critic is one way to look at it.
 Another way is that people have the right to participate, share their experiences and help others in our communities make better decisions about those things being reviewed.

 - Should we respond to only negative reviews or all reviews?